wandb/docs/docs/guides/hosting/server-release-process.md

 The release notes for all releases are available at [W&B Server Releases on GitHub](https://github.com/wandb/server/releases).
 Customers who use Slack can receive automatic release announcements in their W&B Slack channel.
 Ask your W&B team to enable these updates.

 ## Release update and downtime
 A server release does not generally require instance downtime for **Dedicated Cloud** instances and for customers with **Self-managed** deployments who have implemented a proper rolling update process.

 Downtime might occur for the following scenarios:
 * A new feature or enhancement requires changes to the underlying infrastructure such as compute, storage or network.
 Account teams work with **Dedicated Cloud** customers in advance of such updates.
 * An infrastructure change due to a security patch or to avoid `support end-of-life` for a particular version.
 For urgent changes, **Dedicated Cloud** customers might not receive notification in advance.
 The priority here is to keep the fleet secure and fully supported.

-For both cases, updates are applied to the whole **Dedicated Cloud** fleet in batches.
-W&B can not exclude a particular instance from the process.
-Customers with **Self-managed** instances are responsible to manage updates on their own schedule.
+For both cases, updates roll out to all **Dedicated Cloud** instances without exception.
+Customers with **Self-managed** instances are responsible to manage such updates on their own schedule.
 Refer to [release support and end of life](#release-support-and-end-of-life).

 ## Release support and end of life
 W&B supports server releases for six months. **Dedicated Cloud** instances are automatically updated.
 Customers with **Self-managed** instances need to run a process to update deployments with the latest released.
-Staying on a version older than six months significantly limits support.
+Avoid staying on a version older than six months, as this significantly limits support.